 (1) Type of Information Collection: Extension of a currently approved collection.

-(2) Title of the Form/Collection: Semi-Annual Progress Report for Grantees from the Grants to Reduce Violent Crimes Against Women on Campus Program (Campus Program).
+(2) Title of the Form/Collection: Semi-Annual Progress Report for Grantees from the Grants to Support Tribal Domestic Violence and Sexual Assault Coalitions (Tribal Coalitions).

-(4) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that it will take the approximately 100 respondents (Campus Program grantees) approximately one hour to complete a semi-annual progress report.
-The semi-annual progress report is divided into sections that pertain to the different types of activities in which grantees may engage.
-A Campus Program grantee will only be required to complete the sections of the form that pertain to its own specific activities.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that it will take the 14 respondents (grantees from the Tribal Coalitions Program) approximately one hour to complete a Semi-Annual Progress Report.
+The Semi-Annual Progress Report is divided into sections that pertain to the different types of activities that grantees may engage in with grant funds.
+Grantees must complete only those sections that are relevant to their activities.

 If additional information is required contact: Lynn Murray, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Two Constitution Square, 145 N Street, NE., Suite 2E-502, Washington, DC 20530.Start Signature